Azure/azure-sdk/releases/2020-06/js.md

 ### Text Analytics

-Text Analytics library is now GA release version.
+This is the first GA release version of Text Analytics library.

 #### Breaking Changes